 Some people like to blanch their broccolini before sautéing it, or steam it with a little bit of liquid for a few minutes at the end to make it more tender.
 Honestly, I think it turns out just fine without either of those steps.

-If you’re looking for another way to use broccolini, check out my Sheet Pan Orange Glazed Salmon and Broccolini (um, YUM).
+If you’re looking for another way to use broccolini, check out my Grilled Broccolini with Lemon and Parmesan or the Sheet Pan Orange Glazed Salmon and Broccolini (um, YUM).
 And for other simple side dishes, see:

 - Apple Cider Brussels Sprouts